chatox/data-mining-course/README.md

 * *"A very interesting subject for students of data science.
 In practice sessions, you complete your understanding of the theory concepts."* -- a student from the 2022 edition
 * *"I could say this is the best subject I've had during the studies"* -- a student from the 2021 edition
-* *"A lot of work in the practices, but it was helpful"* -- a student from the 2020 edition
-* *"A lot of work.
-However, the theory and practice materials are excellent"* -- a student from the 2019 edition

 ## Contents of this repository

-:construction: These materials should not be considered final until the end of the course.

 * :chart_with_upwards_trend: [Theory](theory/README.md): slides and planning for the theory part.
 * :computer: [Practicum](practicum/README.md): activities for practical sessions.